-That’s sometimes the hardest step.
-But don’t worry– Reyna and Deb are great phone people, and they’ll put you at ease right away.
+Making that first phone call is sometimes the hardest step.
+But don’t worry– Laura and Deb are great phone people, and they’ll put you at ease right away.
 If you are calling for a new patient comprehensive exam, they’ll ask you a few questions and let you know what to expect at your first visit.
-If you are in pain, they’ll make every effort to schedule you in a timely manner.
+If you are ailing with an emergency, we’ll make every effort to schedule you in a timely manner.

-During your treatment consultation, which is at no charge, we’ll take you on a virtual tour of your mouth, using the digital photos we obtained at your first visit.
-This helps explain what treatment we are recommending for you, and helps you understand why we are recommending it.
+During your treatment consultation, we’ll take you on a virtual tour through your mouth, using the digital photos we obtained at your first visit.
+This helps to explain what treatment we are recommending for you, and helps you understand why we are recommending it.
 Then we’ll lay out a road map, so to speak, that will prioritize the things in your mouth that need attention.
 If something in your mouth is troubling you, tell us.
 We’ll make that top priority.

 After your treatment consultation, you will be given the opportunity to schedule for treatment.